 - guar gum

-How to Make A Gluten Free Cake Moist
+The Science Behind Making Gluten Free Cake Moist

 These last 2 are less gluten free flours, and more gluten replacers.
 Basically, gluten stretches and creates springy cakes.
 Since gluten free cakes lack gluten, we add xanthan and guar gums to give the cake a springy quality.
+A little goes a really long way, but don’t leave them out.

 Speaking of moisture or the lack thereof — you will notice that many gluten free recipes require a ton of eggs.
 The protein in eggs is a very necessary transition when kicking gluten to the curb.
 But, in cakes, we can quickly get a dried out result.
 For this reason, I call for only 2 eggs and make up the leavening required with an egg replacer.